-Cardholder— Most people own a credit card, so you are probably already aware of what responsibilities come along with having one.
-Holders can use their card to purchase products and services from most merchants.
+Cardholder— Most people own a credit card, so customers are probably already aware of the responsibilities of having one.
+Holders can use their cards to purchase products and services from most merchants.

 Issuing bank — As its name suggests, the issuing bank is the one that distributes credit cards to consumers.
 Like acquiring banks, they also are members of significant card associations.
-There are also some aspects that are different.
 Issuing banks must pay acquiring banks for the purchases card users make.
 The cardholder then repays the issuing bank under the terms they signed when taking on the responsibility of obtaining a credit card.
-The issuing bank takes a more hands-on role compared to an acquiring bank, and does most of the work themselves.
+The issuing bank takes a more hands-on role than an acquiring bank and does most of the work themselves.

-Now that we understand all the roles within the credit card processing industry, how does credit card processing work?
+Now that we understand all the hardware and roles within credit card processing, how does credit card processing work?

-Step 1: Authorization First, once the customer has decided to use a card as a form of payment for their transaction, they swipe or insert their credit or debit card in the merchant’s machine, depending on whether they have an EMV chip card.
-Once the merchant’s database has considered the cardholder’s means of payment as acceptable for the transaction, they collect the payment information physically using an in-store credit card reader or an online system if the customer is shopping online.
+Step 1: Authorization — Once the customer is ready to checkout and wants to use their credit card, they must swipe or insert their card in the merchant’s machine.
+Once the merchant’s acquiring bank has approved the transaction, they collect the payment information physically using an in-store credit card reader or an online system if the customer is shopping online.

 Next, the information gets sent to the card network, such as Visa or Mastercard, which acts as a middleman between the customer and their bank.

-Sometimes, a POS terminal can provide a reason why a declined transaction occurred.
-Other times, only the credit card issuer can identify the problem.
-Most commonly, these are the issues that result in a declined card:
+A POS terminal can sometimes provide an explanation for why a transaction was declined.
+Other times, only the credit card company can pinpoint the issue.
+These are the most common reasons for a declined card:

-Step 3: Clearing and Settlement Even with an approved transaction, the funds do not leave the cardholder’s possession quite yet.
-The next stage is the clearing and settlement phase.
-This process is similar, but more drawn-out than what has already happened.
+Step 3: Clearing and Settlement — Even with an approved transaction, the funds do not leave the cardholder’s possession quite yet.
 Over the next few days, the credit card company and merchant take steps to ensure the process complies with approved procedures.
-The day’s charges send in batches to the cardholder’s acquiring bank, which will appear on their monthly credit card statement at the end of a business day.
+The charges are sent in batches to the cardholder’s acquiring bank, which will appear on their monthly credit card statement at the end of a business day.

-The processor then routes the merchant-provided information directly to the credit card company where settlement occurs.
+The processor then routes the merchant-provided information directly to the credit card company, where settlement occurs.
 The approved transactions get forwarded to the issuing banks of each customer, and the funds then get officially transferred after deducting fees.
-The fees go to the banks and processors that played a role in making the transactions possible, and the percentage deducts from the merchant’s account.
+The fees go to the banks and processors that made the transactions possible, and the percentage gets deducted from the merchant’s account.
 After this process is complete and the transaction information appears on the customer’s statement, the credit card processing cycle concludes.

 We also allow the use of other means of transactions, such as:

-Direct credit card processing from NRS Pay work with your NRS systems to provide a comprehensive payment processing solution.
+Direct credit card processing from NRS Pay works with your NRS systems to provide a comprehensive payment processing solution.
 In addition to the benefits listed above, NRS Pay offers these advantages and more:

-NRS Pay also integrates with POS+ from National Retail Solutions.A National Retail Solutions’ (NRS) POS system can also help you get a leg up— NRS leads the credit card processing industry with a POS system that includes all the retail solutions you’ll need to grow your business, such as the following hardware:
+NRS Pay also integrates with POS from National Retail Solutions (NRS).A National Retail Solutions (NRS) POS system includes all the retail solutions you’ll need to grow your business, with the following hardware:

 These features make NRS’ retail solutions the ultimate store management tool.
 To learn more about the benefits of the National Retail Solutions POS+ system, ask for a free quote today!